predix-ui/predix-ui/_pages/develop/stacking-context.md

 ```
 This now works in all scencarios.

-If instead you are appending dynamic content manually like so:
+If instead you are appending dynamic content manually, like so:

 ```html
 <px-overlay-content>